• Skip to primary navigation

 It’s extremely simple and you only need 3 ingredients: potatoes (Russet potatoes are great), extra virgin olive oil (or any other oil you have on hand) and salt, that’s all!

 The amount of oil depends on your taste.
-I would add at least 1 tbsp and not more than 2, but it’s up to you.
-If you don’t eat oil, try my fat-free French fries recipe.
+I would add at least 1 tablespoon and not more than 2, but it's up to you.

 I like to keep things simple, that’s why I’ve only used 3 ingredients, but there are so many things you can add: spices (ground black pepper, paprika, garlic powder, onion powder), dried herbs (oregano, basil, parsley, thyme, rosemary), fresh herbs (parsley, basil), chopped fresh garlic, cheese (they’re so delicious with my vegan Parmesan cheese), etc.